Avnet/meta-rzboard/README.md

-# 1. About meta-rzboard

-This is a Yocto build layer(version:dunfell) that provides support for the RzBoard from Avnet, which is based on RZ/V2L Group of 64bit Arm-based MPUs from Renesas Electronics.
-Currently the following boards and MPUs are
-supported:

-- Board: RzBoard / MPU: R9A77G054L2 (RZ/V2L)

 This README file contains information on the contents of the meta-rzboard layer.
 Please see the corresponding sections below for details.

+# 1. About meta-rzboard

+This is a Yocto build layer( version: 3.1.5 dunfell ) that provides support for the RzBoard from Avnet, which is based on RZ/V2L Group of 64bit Arm-based MPUs from Renesas Electronics.
+Currently the following boards and MPUs are supported:

+- Board: Avnet RzBoard